4 Searching for Topology Graphs

 Searching within a Topology Graph

-You can search of the required network elements within a selected topology graph.
-You use the Search icon at right corner of your topology canvas.
+You can search for the required network elements within a selected topology graph.
+You use the Search icon at the right corner of your topology canvas.

 Click on the Search icon opens a search panel on the left.
 You can select the following options while searching:

-- Select Search and Filter Topology to search, filter, and view the topology based on a search criteria.
+• Select Search and Filter Topology to search, filter, and view the topology based on a search criterion.
 See "Using Search and Filter Topology" for more information.

 Using Search and Filter Topology

 The Search and Filter Topology panel has a search bar with filter options under it.
 Each filter option represents one filter type, such as Location, Network Type, and so on.
 Each option has a value chosen by default.
-To see the list of filters supported, see "Searching within a Topology Graph".
 Below the search bar is a list of all the nodes and edges in a topology graph.
 The nodes are grouped into categories by Location, while the edges are grouped separately.

 Use Search and Filter Topology as follows:

-- Search for a network element or multiple network elements within the
+1. Search for a network element or multiple network elements within the topology graph.

 Note: